a419625887/HALM/README.md

 ## Data description

-Data for the above example problem is available in `Input` folder.
+Input data for the above example problem is available in `Input` folder.

 ### Input data
-* `top_surface_point.txt`: Points the define the top bedding surface.
+* `top_surface_point.txt`: Points that define the top bedding surface.
 Columns are point ID, X, Y, Z coordinates
-*
+* `bot_surface_point.txt`: Points that define the bottom bedding surface.
+Columns are point ID, X, Y, Z coordinates
+* `triangle_faces.txt`: IDs of points that compose each triangles on the top or bottom bedding surface.
+Columns are number of point, point ID, point ID, point ID
+* `domain_discretization.txt`: 2D grid that defines the model horizontal resolution.
+Columns are 2Dgrid ID, X, Y, Z of the top surface at the XY location, Z of the bottom surface at the XY location
+* `Logs.csv`: Well log data consist of well names, well locations, well datum, and lithology at depths.

+### Output data
+* `restored_top_point_data.txt`: Points that define the transformed top bedding surface in the non-dipping domain.
+Columns are point ID, X, Y, Z coordinates
+* `restored_bot_point_data.txt`: Points that define the transformed bottom bedding surface in the non-dipping domain.
+Columns are point ID, X, Y, Z coordinates
+* `Interpolation_nondipping_results.txt`: 3D grid with lithofacies in the non-dipping domain.
+Columns are 2Dgrid ID, X, Y, Z, lithofacies(binary)
+* `grid_lithology.txt`: 3d grid with lithofacies in the original domain.
+Columns are 2Dgrid ID, X, Y, Z, lithofacies(binary)
+* `Mapped_logs.csv`: Well log data in terms of lithologic sequences in the non-dipping domain.
+Columns are well name, X, Y, Z, lithology
+* `log_intersection.txt`: Intersection points between each well log and the bedding surfaces.
+For visualization only

+## Usage